realworldtech/fastnetmonnotify/README.md

 service can reach your API server.

 Slack allows approx 3 seconds for the server to respond to the API, so if it times out you will just see a warning icon.

+Note: this only really works for RTBH blackholes at present.
+Because the FNM API doesn't seem to include the flowspec rules in the resposne, you can't remove these.
+Also, flowspec rule removal doesn't seem to generate a notify event.

 ## Enabling in FastNetMon